Courseiva

 Why this answer

-Option C is correct.
 Continuous integration (CI) is the practice of integrating code changes frequently, often multiple times per day, followed by automated testing.
-Option A (pair programming) involves two developers working together.
+Option B (test-driven development) focuses on writing tests before code.
+Option C (refactoring) is about improving code structure without changing behavior.

 MCQeasy